-For each Co-Applicant, please identify the type of Co-Applicant they are here (Researcher Coapplicant or PPI Co-applicant) and outline their role in this project on a day-to-day basis, including the amount of time to be dedicated to working on this project as a proportion of a full time equivalent (FTE).
+For each Co-Applicant, please identify the type of Co-Applicant they are here (Researcher Co-applicant or PPI Co-applicant) and outline their role in this project on a day-to-day basis, including the amount of time to be dedicated to working on this project as a proportion of a full time equivalent (FTE).
 HRB strongly recommends the inclusion of a biostatistician as a Co-Applicant.
-The word limit is 250 words.